-The following persons serve as nonvoting (unless already voting members) liaison representatives to the IEEE-SA Standards Board and its standing committees to assist in coordinating standardization work with their respective organizations:
+The following persons serve as nonvoting (unless already voting members) liaison representatives to the IEEE SA Standards Board and its standing committees to assist in coordinating standardization work with their respective organizations:

-- a) The chair of each IEEE Standards Coordinating Committee (SCC) appointed by the IEEE-SA Standards Board. - b) Representatives of IEEE Societies and Councils (and their Technical Committees), appointed by the Presidents or Chairs of these bodies.
-Standards Committees may also designate liaison representatives where committee standards activity indicates the need for representation.

-- c) Liaison representatives designated by other major IEEE Boards. - d) Such other liaison representatives as the IEEE-SA Standards Board may authorize.
+- a) Representatives of IEEE Societies and Councils (and their Technical Committees), appointed by the Presidents or Chairs of these bodies.
+Standards Committees may also designate liaison representatives where committee standards activity indicates the need for representation. - b) Liaison representatives designated by other major IEEE Boards. - c) Such other liaison representatives as the IEEE SA Standards Board may authorize.

-The responsibilities of the liaison representatives are given in the IEEE-SA Standards Board Operations Manual.
+The responsibilities of the liaison representatives are given in the IEEE SA Standards Board Operations Manual.